simon-lang/art-scraper/README.md

 ## Requirements

 - [node](http://nodejs.org/) to run scraper
-- `pdftotext` from `brew install poppler` to convert pdfs to a txt
+- `pdftotext` from `brew install poppler` to convert pdfs to txt

 ## Instructions

 Store CVs in the `txt/` folder with filename `ArtistName.txt`.

 Run with `node src/app.js` or if you want to save it to file, `node src/app.js > output.csv`.
-The scraper searches all text files in `txt/` and convert fields to a csv.
+The scraper searches all text files in `txt/` and converts fields to a csv.

-If you want json output instead run `node app.js --json`.
+If you want json output instead run `node src/app.js --json`.

 Debug json output: `node src/app.js --json | jq .` (requires `brew install jq`)